clearlinux/clear-linux-documentation/source/clear-linux/get-started/compatibility-check.rst

 On a system that is currently running a Linux operating system, follow the instructions below to determine if your system's processor and EFI firmware is capable of running |CL|.
 Otherwise,
-:ref:`run Clear Linux as a live image <live-image>` and perform the steps below.
+:ref:`run Clear Linux as a Live image <live-image>` and then perform the steps below.

 .. note::